serverhorror/workshopAnsible/README.md

 Do you know that you can install composer with 2 lines instead of ~10 as we just did?
 The `shell` module we used to install composer takes an option `creates`.
 You can specify a filesystem path.
 If it exists, the task won't run.

 So why did I not tell you this at first?
 For one, I wanted to show you how to work with `register` and `when`.
 And I also wanted to make a point to learn about the different modules.
 For every task, look at the modules available (see [http://docs.ansible.com/list_of_all_modules.html](http://docs.ansible.com/list_of_all_modules.html)).
 Many common tasks are already covered.
 Also have a look at the options for the modules you are using, because they can make the difference between 10 ugly lines and 2 pretty clear lines of yaml code.

+## Step 9: Get the facts straight!

+Working with information from a remote host to set it up is not something that is uncommon.
+You may have a heterogeneous setup with different operating systems or different hardware.
+Running specific commands only on specific systems can be tricky.
+Luckily, Ansible got us covered: Through so-called "Facts" it registers variables holding information about the system the command is run.
+We can use this in combination with `when` or in templates.

+Before we get to use facts, let's look at the `hosts` file.
+We now use an alias for each system.
+Our "common" role has a new file, `tasks/network.yml`.
+Ansible always uses the `tasks/main.yml` when executing tasks, so adding an `include` line there does the trick of also executing the tasks in the `network.yml`.
+In this file, we first set the hostname to the variable `inventory_hostname`.
+It contains the alias from our hosts file.
+The other tasks replaces each line that matches the regex we specified with the content we specified.
+It ensures that our current hostname is known to the system and maps to our localhost.

+The third task shows how powerful Ansible is when different features get combined.
+We are again working on the hosts file.
+This time, we want to make sure that each host knows each other by his hostname.
+You see `with_items` not being a list of key/value pairs but rather a dictionary.
+Each dictionary contains the ip for each host from the `hosts` file and the hostname which was extracted from the Facts.